anhvurz90/black-list-domain/README.md

       * listDomain for listing all existing domains in the list
       * checkEmail for checking whether an email's domain is blacklisted.
     + jquery.form.validator is used to perform some input validations(domain format, email format)

+  - For the test, jUnit and Mockito are used.